Terms and Conditions

 3.5 Your use of neatPhone services.
 Any numbers issued by neatPhone will be automatically disconnected after 2 months of non-use.
 If this happens, you will need to apply for a new neatPhone number at the normal cost, as shown on our site from time to time.
 We are still at the prisons mercy and the telephone number needs to be approved by the prison service.
 Please note that the neatPhone service is only available for UK standard networks.

-3.6 Video Visits.
-Video Visits may be monitored by prison staff – both audial and visual.
-Video visits can be recorded by the participating establishment.
-Prison staff monitoring video visits have the ability and authority to terminate visits without warning if they believe there has been, or is about to be, inappropriate behaviour or language.
+3.6 Video Sessions.
+Video Sessions may be monitored by prison staff – both audial and visual.
+Video Sessions can be recorded by the participating establishment.
+Prison staff monitoring Video Sessions have the ability and authority to terminate sessions without warning if they believe there has been, or is about to be, inappropriate behaviour or language.

-Under no circumstances will applications be considered for reimbursement of the video visits fee in the event of a visit being terminated or if either party does not keep the appointment time.
+Under no circumstances will applications be considered for reimbursement of the Video Session fee in the event of a session being terminated or if either party does not keep the appointment time.

-As with visits to a prison everyone is expected to behave in a reasonable and polite manner and therefore visitors are required to comply with the following conditions:
+As with social visits to a prison everyone is expected to behave in a reasonable and polite manner and therefore requestors are required to comply with the following conditions:

-- The verified user is responsible for ensuring that all visitors taking part in the virtual visit are on the individual in custody’s approved visitor list
+- The verified user is responsible for ensuring that all participants taking part in the Virtual Session are on the individual in custody’s approved visitor list

-- No more than 3 visitors can take part at any one time during the virtual visit
+- No more than 3 participants can take part at any one time during the virtual session

 - No abusive or threatening language, behaviour or gestures